Steely Dan: Gaucho and breakup (1978–1981)

-Time off (1981–1993)
+Hiatus (1981–1993)

 Steely Dan disbanded in June 1981.
 Becker moved to Maui, where he became an "avocado rancher and self-styled critic of the contemporary scene."
 He stopped using drugs, which he had used for most of his career.
-Meanwhile, Fagen released a solo album, The Nightfly (1982), which went platinum in both the U.S. and the UK and yielded the Top-20 hit "I.G.Y.
-(What a Beautiful World)."
-In 1988 Fagen wrote the score of Bright Lights, Big City and a song for its soundtrack, but otherwise recorded little.
+Meanwhile, Fagen released a solo album, The Nightfly (1982), which went platinum in both the US and the UK and yielded the Top-20 hit "I.G.Y.
+(What a Beautiful World)".
+In 1988, Fagen wrote the score of Bright Lights, Big City and a song for its soundtrack, but otherwise recorded little.
 He occasionally did production work for other artists, as did Becker.
 The most prominent of these were two albums Becker produced for the British sophisti-pop group China Crisis, who were strongly influenced by Steely Dan.
-Becker is listed as an official member of China Crisis on the first of these albums, 1985's Flaunt the Imperfection, and played keyboards on the band's Top 20 UK hit "Black Man Ray".
+Becker is listed as an official member of China Crisis on the first of these albums, 1985's Flaunt the Imperfection.
 For the second of the two albums, 1989's Diary of a Hollow Horse, Becker is only listed as a producer and not as a band member.

 In 1986 Becker and Fagen performed on Zazu, an album by former model Rosie Vela produced by Gary Katz.
 The two rekindled their friendship and held songwriting sessions between 1986 and 1987, leaving the results unfinished.
 On October 23, 1991, Becker attended a concert by New York Rock and Soul Revue, co-founded by Fagen and producer/singer Libby Titus (who was for many years the partner of Levon Helm of The Band and would later become Fagen's wife), and spontaneously performed with the group.

 Becker produced Fagen's second solo album, Kamakiriad, in 1993.
 Fagen conceived the album as a sequel to The Nightfly.